 This program is designed for both prospective English language teachers interested in working in the ESL field, as well as practicing teachers who wish to upgrade their skills and qualifications.
-The coursework in the certificate is made up of three 3 credit-hour courses offered by the School of Education.
-EDUC 4673, 4683, 4863.
+The coursework requirements for the certificate are EDUC 4673, EDUC 4683, and EDUC 4863.
 Students must also complete a non-credit practicum to satisfy the requirements of the certificate.
 The certificate qualifies applicants to apply for TESL Canada Standard 1 Professional Certification.
 The three courses are available both on campus during the academic year, or by online learning.

-Course Completion Policy
+Course Completion and Program Continuation